- This outstanding pressing boasts solid Double Plus (A++) sound or close to it from first note to last – exceptionally quiet vinyl too

 - The keyboards are full and rich, the guitars ring sweetly

-- Richard Perry went for the Big Sound here and he got it – this copy will show you just how well recorded the album really is
+- Richard Perry went for the Big Sound here and he got it

 The problem with this album is that, for whatever reason, practically every copy you find is to some degree grainy, harsh and shrill in the loudest passages of the music.
 When the music gets loud, the sound often becomes strained and unpleasant.
 A copy like this one that doesn’t do that is the exception, not the rule.